[Editor’s note: This post was originally published in June 2018 and has been updated to reflect the interface of Google Search Console in 2020.]

 If you can build an XML sitemap that updates periodically, great, you can submit that.
 However, even if you don’t have that, you can still upload a basic text sitemap somewhere on the root of your site, and submit that location to GSC.

 If you’re using a text sitemap, remember to save it in UTF-8 encoding, with the format below:

 Once you’ve submitted the sitemap to Google, you can wait a while and then check how many of those pages Google has crawled – that should give you a pretty good idea about whether or not you are getting your most important pages seen by Google.

-Sometimes, for particular pages, you’d want to check if Google has issues viewing and rendering your pages correctly.
-For those kinds of problems, GSC has a feature called fetch as Google:
+Sometimes, for particular pages, you’d want to check if Google has issues viewing the page, seeing the HTML on a page, and rendering your pages correctly.
+For those kinds of problems, GSC has a feature called URL inspection:

 It might help you identify whether you have pages to fix.

 Checking Blocked Pages

 There are probably pages on your site that you don’t want Google to waste its crawl time on.
 Since Google’s crawl time is limited, you’d want it to spend its time crawling your most useful pages, or at least your valid pages.